Kia Ceed 2012-2018 review | A sound used family car purchase

 • If you want the best value Ceed: The 1.4-litre petrol engine in the Ceed isn’t the world’s quickest, but if you’re in no great hurry it’s brisk enough and smoother than the 1.6.
 Marry that engine to a Ceed 2 trim package and you’ll enjoy aircon, electrically adjustable, heated and folding door mirrors, electric windows all-round, 16-inch alloy wheels, DAB radio, Bluetooth connectivity, cruise control and reversing sensors.

-• If you want the best fuel economy: Although not class-leading, all of the Ceed’s engines are reasonably economical, but it’s the 1.6-litre diesel that will take you furthest on a gallon of fuel; it’s Combined figure is 76mpg.
-You’re unlikely to achieve that in real world driving, of course, but low emissions go hand-in-hand with that quoted economy meaning that some 1.6-litre diesels are free from road tax.
+• If you want the best fuel economy: Although not class-leading, all of the Ceed’s engines are reasonably economical, but it’s the 1.6-litre diesel that will take you furthest on a gallon of fuel.
+Low emissions go hand-in-hand with that quoted economy meaning that the 1.6-litre diesels are very cheap to tax.

 • If there’s a bit of boy racer in you: The Ceed GT is powered by a turbocharged 1.6-litre petrol engine good for 198bhp: this gives the GT the potential of 0-60mph in 7.4 seconds and a top speed of 143mph.
 Kia has done a great job with the Ceed GT’s external visuals, while inside Recaro sports seats reinforce the fact that this is the sporty model in the range.
 However, for all its get-up-and-go and macho looks, the Ceed GT isn’t characterful enough to drive to be considered a top-notch hot hatch.